PrashantTakale369/Intelligent_Fashion_Search_Engine/Indexing_Pipeline/README.md

 # 🔍 Fashion Indexing Pipeline

-> **A beginner-friendly guide to setting up the AI-powered fashion image indexing system**

-This pipeline processes your fashion images through AI models and creates a searchable database.
+This pipeline processes your fashion images through models and creates a searchable database.
 If you're new to this project, follow this guide step by step.

 ---